Wood Green: Places of Worship

 St Michael's Church of England Church was built in 1844 and became an independent parish in 1866.

 St Paul's Roman Catholic Church was first founded in Station Road in 1882, and was rebuilt in 1971.

+St Mary's Greek Orthodox Church, Wood Green also known as The Greek Orthodox Cathedral of the Dormition of the Mother of God.

 Wood Green Fatih Mosque is on Caxton Road, sharing premises with Haringey Council of Asian People.

 Sport

 There are a number of sports facilities in the local area.
 Indoor and outdoor tennis, all-weather football, an athletics track and gym are available at New River Stadium.
 The local parks offer a variety of options for running and other sports, and many also have tennis courts.
 There are various gyms in the Wood Green area.

 London Skolars is a semi-professional rugby league team that compete in the Kingstone Press League 1 based at New River Stadium in Wood Green.
 They annually hold the Middlesex 9s rugby league tournament which also takes place at the New River Stadium.